lmondada/dphil-thesis/content/02_quantum/_index.md

-In this chapter, we lay the groundwork for this thesis by introducing what programs that are meant to run on quantum computers look like today, what we expect they will look like in the (near) future and how quantum compilers have been built to optimise them.
+In this chapter, we lay the groundwork for this thesis by introducing what programs that are meant to run on quantum computers look like today, what we expect they will look like in the (near) future, and how quantum compilers have been built to optimise them.
 We start in {{< reflink "sec:compilation" >}} by highlighting some of the ways in which quantum compilation distinguishes itself from its established